45 Matching Service Providers

 Catholic Charities Diocese of Allentown

-Allentown - DSupportive Services for Veteran Families (SSVF)
+Allentown - Supportive Services for Veteran Families (SSVF)

 Provides services to veterans and their families who are homeless or at risk of homelessness and/or lacking the resources for housing stability.
 Through the development of a service plan, assistance is provided with rent, utilities, emergency support, moving expenses, education, transportation and/or child care.
 Also networks with Veterans Affairs, churches and community groups to provide additional supports, benefits and services for Veterans and their families.